Illustration of parents in conflict

 It’s normal to feel mixed emotions during the festive season, especially if you’re facing family conflict, grief or just trying to keep the peace.

-This page offers several tips that can help ease the pressure.
-Talking with a friend or one of our counsellors (who are available 24/7) can also really help.
+Here are some tips to ease the pressure.
+Talking with a friend or one of our counsellors (available 24/7) can also really help.

 There’s a lot wrapped up in the holidays – memories, traditions, expectations.
 For some, it’s a time when difficult family behaviour patterns feel more intense.